taywil612/TaylorPortfolio/README.md

 - Software Engineering Tools
 - Tech Writing for Engineers
 - Intro to Software Security
-- Mobile App Design

-I am currently working on some personal projects, one of which is creating a website that will act as my portfolio and would be a new home for all of these projects and future ones to showcase.

 I look forward to furthering my skills and learning some new ones in a professional setting :)